 Clients who have suffered symptoms for a long period of time often approach us for advice on medical malpractice or misdiagnosis.
 Our solicitors often hear that these people asked for advice from their GP and/or Consultant but there was a delay in making a diagnosis.
 These delays are often in relation to cancer and in many sad cases treatment is too late.

 Other clients come to us following late diagnosis or misdiagnosis of a spinal injury.
 These injuries often relate to a spinal abscess or Cauda Equina syndrome.
 These conditions require urgent treatment after symptoms start but sometimes this does not happen.
 If someone suffers from a spinal condition and there is a delay in making a diagnosis, that person can be left paralysed or severely restricted in their mobility.

 At the point when many of our clients contact us, they feel let down by the medical profession.
 In some cases they are extremely angry.
 If you are in this situation, we understand how important it is to provide you with the appropriate advice in all the circumstances.
 We also understand that you need to be able to trust us.

 We usually advise clients to begin by following the appropriate complaints procedure.
 However, some clients have already tried this before they approach us.
 Unfortunately they have not received an answer to their complaint or they are not satisfied with the answer.
 We appreciate how frustrating and upsetting this is.

-If you are involved in a case of mis-diagnosis or late diagnosis, ask one of our experienced solicitors for advice.
+If you are involved in a case of mis-diagnosis or late diagnosis, ask one of our experienced Clinical Negligence solicitors for advice.
 Your claim will depend on the facts of the case and we will give you honest advice on this.
 The exact nature of the help and advice we can offer will depend on your injury.
-We will do our best to give you full advice and a timetable to help you understand the process so that you know what to expect.
+We will do our best to give you full advice.
+Our solicitors will also give you a timetable to help you understand the process and prepare for it.